birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_methods_2_conventional.md

 * Assumes there are no unobserved characteristics between the matched groups.
 Possible solution: Matched difference-in-differences. [[source]](https://dimewiki.worldbank.org/Matching)
 * Computes **conditional** effect measures (not average effect measures) - i.e. only for certain subset of population [[Hernán and Robins 2024]](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)

-## Inverse probability of treatment weighting (IPTW)
+## Inverse probability of treatment weighting (IPTW) with baseline covariates

 **Inverse probability weighting (IPW)**, also known as **inverse probability of treatment weighting** (IPTW), or **propensity score weighting** is one of the various propensity score methods.
-Below describes IPTW to account for confounders at baseline, but it can be used to estimate parameters of a marginal structure model and adjust for confounding measured over time (see page on G-methods).
+Below describes IPTW to account for confounders at baseline, but it can be used to:
+* Estimate parameters of a marginal structure model and adjust for confounding measured over time (see page on G-methods).
+* Account for informative censoring (pateitsn censored when lost to follow-up or reach study end without encountering event) - calculating **inverse probability of censoring weights** or each time point as the inverse probability of remaining in the study up to the current time point, given the previous exposure, and patient characteristics related to censoring [[Chesnaye et al. 2022]](https://doi.org/10.1093%2Fckj%2Fsfab158)

 IPTW involves using the propensity scores to balance the baseline characteristics in the treated and untreated (or 'exposed and unexposed') groups.
 This is done by **weighting each individual by the inverse probability of receiving their actual treatment**. [[Chesnaye et al. 2022]](https://doi.org/10.1093%2Fckj%2Fsfab158)